gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

     let old_value = _value;
 ```

+Tip: We want our frontend to dispatch `change` and `upload` events when the underlying PDF changes or is updated.
+That's what this line means: `Gradio<{change: never; upload: never;}>;`

 We want our frontend component to let users upload a PDF document if there isn't one already loaded.
 If it is loaded, we want to display it underneath a "clear" button that lets our users upload a new document.
-We're going to use the `Upload` and `ModifyUpload` components that come with the `@gradio/upload` package.
+We're going to use the `Upload` and `ModifyUpload` components that come with the `@gradio/upload` package to do this.
 Underneath the `</script>` tag, delete all the current code and add the following:

 ```ts